MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidsdi/index.md

 # Hidsdi.h header

 ## -description

-This header is used by hid.
+This module contains the PUBLIC definitions for the code that implements the HID dll.

 For more information, see:

 - [Human Interface Devices (HID)](../_hid/index.md)